zchee/neovim-wiki/Contributing.md

 There are plenty of stuff you can contribute to without being a hardcore C programmer.

-### Use neovim
+### Use Neovim
-Use neovim, and report bugs on this GitHub page.
+Use Neovim, and report bugs on this GitHub page.

 ### Give support
 Hang around the irc channel #neovim at FreeNode and answer questions.

 ### Documentation
-Help document neovim on the GitHub wiki and the neovim documentation project: https://github.com/neovim/docs
+Help document Neovim on the GitHub wiki and the Neovim documentation project: https://github.com/neovim/docs

 ### Raise awareness
-Write about neovim and show it to your friends
+Write about Neovim and show it to your friends

 ### Money contributions
 Consider spending your hard-earned cash wisely: https://www.bountysource.com/fundraisers/539-neovim-first-iteration